-Becoming a dad and caring for both a newborn baby and your partner can be a huge adjustment.
-Here we offer advice for new dads on things you might face once your baby is born.
+Congratulations, you’re a dad.
+Caring for both a newborn and your partner can be a huge life change.
+Read our tips for new dads on how to manage.

 Watch this video for some great tips from dads to dads.